Bosbury: Politics

 Bosbury and Coddington Parish Council meet monthly at the Parish Hall.
 Bosbury has eleven seats on the council, whilst Coddington has two.

 The parishes of Bosbury, Coddington, Colwall, and Mathon together form the ward of Hope End, which returns one elected councillor to Herefordshire Council.
 The most recent election was in May 2015, in which the Conservative candidate, Tony Johnson, was elected.
 Councillor Johnson is the Leader of the Council.

-Bosbury lies in the North Herefordshire parliamentary constituency, represented by Bill Wiggin (Conservative).
+Bosbury lies in the North Herefordshire parliamentary constituency, represented by Ellie Chowns of the Green Party.